Good foundation. But in its current form, it reads like strong LinkedIn content not a dominant, SEO-structured, authority-building blog.

 - Gives a clear reason to act now

-- Free trials with real value (not crippled demos)
+- Free trials with real value

 - First-time customer guarantees

-- Educational content tied to a solution (not random blogs)
+- Educational content tied directly to solutions

 3. Retention: Where Real Growth Actually Happens